flexera-public/policy_templates/cost/aws/schedule_instance/README.md

 ## What It Does

-This Policy Template allows you to schedule start and stop times for your instance, along with the option to terminate instance, update and delete schedule.
+This policy schedules AWS EC2 instances to start and stop at specific times based on a configuration stored in the instance's tags.
+The user can also perform a variety of ad hoc actions on the instance from the incident page.

 ## How To Use